+The investigative journalism by cobrapost, their videos, and Monika Halan in Mint add up to an important story.
 Most of us have enormous respect for the achievements of Axis Bank, HDFC Bank and ICICI Bank.
 But as Monika emphasises, there are also genuine problems there.
-We saw it first with the hard-driving mis-selling in recent years, particularly with ULIPs, and now we see it here, with staffpersons supporting illegal activities.
+We saw it first with the hard-driving mis-selling . . . → Read More: Important work by cobrapost that illuminates high-powered incentives

 by Bindu Ananth and Kshama Fernandes

 Over 2006-12, RBI and SEBI have created a strong and conducive regulatory environment for securitisation, listing of securitised debt instruments, and standards of transparency and reporting.
 Securitisation volumes have picked up and we recently witnessed the first listed transaction.

 In October 2011, the income tax authorities issued a . . . → Read More: Unanticipated consequences of Finance Bill provisions on securitisation